Join the team

 6am – 8am.
 Hourly rate

-If you are BOLD and either reside in the Great Southern or you are keen to move to Albany for a full time or part time position and make a difference in the lives of the people we support, come join our team.
-We have up to full time hours available for the right candidate.
+If you are BOLD and reside in the Great Southern and are keen to make a difference in the lives of the people we support, come join our team.

 To be successful in the role, you will require the following:

-- Working towards or a qualification in Community Services, Disability or Individualised Support or relevant experience in the disability sector
+• Have or enrolled in a qualification in Community Services, Disability or Individualised Support or relevant experience in the disability sector.

 Key responsibilities: